Oculomotor, trochlear and abducens nerves (III, IV and VI cranial nerves). Details about paralytic strabismus Pathogenesis of vision diseases

 Table 1.
 Causes of damage to the oculomotor nerve

-Block nerve palsy (IV nerve)
+Trochlear nerve palsy (IV nerve)

-Abducens nerve paralysis (VI nerve)
+Abducens nerve palsy (VI nerve)

-Horner's Syndrome
+Horner's syndrome

 Nystagmus